Hello! Greetings! Welcome!

 Given that you're here, it's fair to assume that you know something about me... but I'll provide a brief synopsis anyway.

-For more information about what I've been up to, feel free to explore my site or take a look at my CV!
+For more information about what I've been up to, feel free to explore my site!

 New publication on Interference in Multi-User OWC Systems in Philosophical Transactions of the Royal Society (March 2020)

 You can see video of our first webinar on Coexisting Radio and Optical Wireless Deployments (CROWD Networks) (February 2020)

 New publication on Coexisting Radio and Optical Wireless Deployments in IEEE Networks (September 2019)

 Invited talk at Middle East Electricity's IoT Lighting Conference (March 2019)

 Best Paper Award at Globecom's Optical Networks and Systems Symposium for paper on "Impact of Receiver FOV and Orientation on Dense Optical Networks"

 Invited talk at LESA Industry-Academia Days: Welcome to the CROWD: Coexisting Radio and Optical Wireless Deployments